list-abstraction/doubly-linked-list/README.md

 // number of elements in the list list.length ; // integer

+// returns iterator at the beginning of the list List.prototype[Symbol.iterator] ; // ( ) -> iterator

 // inserts value after iterator, returns new iterator List.prototype.insertAfter ;      // ( iterator , value ) -> iterator